society-for-the-blind/slate2-proposal/slate2_proposal.md

     Members of the open source community are willing to coexist with the makers of proprietary software[@https://en.wikipedia.org/wiki/Open-source_software_movement,@https://opensource.org/faq#permissive] and feel that the issue of whether software is open source is a matter of practicality[@https://opensource.org/history].
 One example is [tivoization](https://en.wikipedia.org/wiki/Tivoization).

     In contrast, members of the free software community maintain the vision that all software is a part of freedom of speech and that proprietary software is unethical and unjust[@https://www.gnu.org/philosophy/open-source-misses-the-point.en.html,@https://www.gnu.org/proprietary/proprietary.en.html,@https://www.gnu.org/proprietary/proprietary-surveillance.en.html,@https://www.gnu.org/proprietary/proprietary-back-doors.en.html].

+### 2.3.3 Licenses[^footnote-which_license]

+[^footnote-which_license]: Choosing a FLOSS license is a controversial topic, see [@https://blog.p2pfoundation.net/why-apache-defeated-the-gpl-license-developer-freedom-vs-user-freedom/2013/01/21,@https://softwareengineering.stackexchange.com/questions/107883/agpl-what-you-can-do-and-what-you-cant,@https://news.ycombinator.com/item?id=1273231,@roads-and-bridges].

+#### 2.3.3.1 Why are licenses necessary?[^footnote-osguide]

+[^footnote-osguide]: Content based on [github.com/github/opensource.guide] used under the CC-BY-4.0 license.

+An original creative work (such as writing, graphics, or code) is under exclusive copyright by default, meaning that by law only the author has a say in what others can do with it.
+Open source is an unusual circumstance, however, because the author expects that others will use, modify, and share the work.
+But because the legal default is still exclusive copyright, a license is needed to explicitly state these permissions.

+Without a license, everybody who contributes to the project also becomes an exclusive copyright holder of their work.
+That means nobody can use, copy, distribute, or modify their contributions – and that “nobody” includes the author as well.

+#### 2.3.3.2 Free software licenses

+Free software tend to be licensed under [copyleft](#glossary) licenses[^footnote-copyleft] that basically allow the creation of derivative works but require them to use the same license as the original work.[@https://opensource.org/faq#copyleft] For software, the added stipulation is that the original/derivative program's source code also has to be made available to recipients to prevent the creation of proprietary products.[@https://www.gnu.org/copyleft/copyleft.html] See [Glossary](#glossary) for the formal defintion.

+[^footnote-copyleft]: Also referred to as *reciprocal* or *protective* licenses.

+The most prominent example are the versions of the GNU General Public License[^footnote-gpl_v3].

+[^footnote-gpl_v3]: The latest version is the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) and [an extensive legal analysis is also available by the Software Freedom Law Center](https://www.softwarefreedom.org/resources/2014/SFLC-Guide_to_GPL_Compliance_2d_ed.html).

+#### 2.3.3.2 Open source licenses

+Open source licenses are licenses that comply with the [Open Source Definition](https://opensource.org/osd) (i.e., they allow software to be freely used, modified, and shared), including non-copyleft[^footnote-noncopyleft] (or "permissive") licenses that allow proprietary derivative works[@https://opensource.org/faq#permissive].

+[^footnote-noncopyleft]: As the defintion of open source software is an extension of [the four essential freedoms of the Free Software Definition](https://www.gnu.org/philosophy/free-sw.html), all copyleft licenses are also open source licenses.

+### 2.3.4 Pros and cons of FLOSS

 3 Project rationale
 ===================